 Finally, you will get the below output like the image below.

-7. Implementing Format Painter to Format Shape Quickly
+7. Using Format Painter to Format Shape Quickly in Excel

 We can copy one shape’s formatting to another by using Format Painter.
 Let’s say we have to format the Right shape according to the Left one.